-"So short that, shouldst thou die and Eternity should pass, and after the passing of Eternity thou shouldst live again, thou wouldst say: 'I closed mine eyes but for an instant.'
+"So short that, should thou die and Eternity should pass, and after the passing of Eternity thou shouldst live again, thou wouldst say: 'I closed mine eyes but for an instant.'

-"There is an eternity behind thee as well as one before.
-Hast thou bewailed the aeons that passed without thee, who art so much afraid of the aeons that shall pass?"
+"There is an Eternity behind thee as well as one before.

+Hadst thou bewailed the aeons that passed without thee, who are so much afraid of the aeons that shall pass?"